Autodesk Maya: History

-Maya was originally an animation product based on code from The Advanced Visualizer by Wavefront Technologies, Thomson Digital Image (TDI) Explore, PowerAnimator by Alias, and Alias Sketch!.
+Maya was originally an animation product based on codebase from The Advanced Visualizer by Wavefront Technologies, Thomson Digital Image (TDI) Explore, PowerAnimator by Alias, and Alias Sketch!.
 The IRIX-based projects were combined and animation features were added; the project codename was Maya.
-Walt Disney Feature Animation collaborated closely with Maya's development during its production of Dinosaur.
-Disney requested that the user interface of the application be customizable so that a personalized workflow could be created.
-This was a particular influence in the open architecture of Maya, and partly responsible for it becoming popular in the animation industry.
+Walt Disney Animation Studios collaborated with Maya's development during its production of Dinosaur.
+Disney requested that the user interface of the application be customizable to allow for a personalized workflow.
+This was a particular influence in the open architecture of Maya, and partly responsible for its popularity in the animation industry.

-After Silicon Graphics Inc. acquired both Alias and Wavefront Technologies, Inc., Wavefront's technology (then under development) was merged into Maya.
-SGI's acquisition was a response to Microsoft Corporation acquiring Softimage 3D.
+After Silicon Graphics Inc. had acquired both Alias and Wavefront Technologies, Inc. in 1995, Wavefront's technology (then under development) was merged into Maya.
+SGI's acquisition was a response to Microsoft Corporation acquiring Softimage 3D in 1994.
 The new wholly owned subsidiary was named "Alias$|$Wavefront".

-In the early days of development Maya started with Tcl as the scripting language, in order to leverage its similarity to a Unix shell language, but after the merger with Wavefront it was replaced with Maya Embedded Language (MEL).
+In the early days of development Maya started with Tcl as the scripting language, in order to leverage its similarity to a Unix shell script language, but after the merger with Wavefront it was replaced with Maya Embedded Language (MEL).
 Sophia, the scripting language in Wavefront's Dynamation, was chosen as the basis of MEL.

 Maya 1.0 was released in February 1998.
-Following a series of acquisitions, Maya was bought by Autodesk in 2005.
+Following a series of acquisitions, Maya was bought by Autodesk in October 2005.
 Under the name of the new parent company, Maya was renamed Autodesk Maya.
 However, the name "Maya" continues to be the dominant name used for the product.

+Release history

 Overview

-Maya is an application used to generate 3D assets for use in film, television, games, and commercials.
+Maya is an application used to generate 3D assets for use in the film, television, video game, and advertising industries.
 The software was initially released for the IRIX operating system.
-However, this support was discontinued in August 2006 after the release of version 6.5.
+However, this support was discontinued in August 2005 after the release of version 6.5.
 Maya was available in both "Complete" and "Unlimited" editions until August 2008, when it was turned into a single suite.

 Users define a virtual workspace (scene) to implement and edit media of a particular project.
-Scenes can be saved in a variety of formats, the default being .mb (Maya D).
+Scenes can be saved in a variety of formats, the default being .mb (Maya Binary).
 Maya exposes a node graph architecture.
 Scene elements are node-based, each node having its own attributes and customization.
 As a result, the visual representation of a scene is based entirely on a network of interconnecting nodes, depending on each other's information.
 For the convenience of viewing these networks, there is a dependency and a directed acyclic graph.

-Nowadays, the 3D models can be imported to game engines such as Unreal Engine and Unity.
+Assets created with Maya can be imported to game engines such as Unreal Engine and Unity.